JWebMP/Core/README.md

   }
 }
 ```
-- Boot GuicedEE (e.g., `IGuiceContext.instance().init();` or your host’s bootstrap).
+- Boot GuicedEE (e.g., `IGuiceContext.instance().inject();` or your host’s bootstrap).
 The Vert.x HTTP server starts and routes requests to the configured page URLs.
 - For a custom path, set `url` in `@PageConfiguration`; the default is `/`.
 - Rendered output per request uses the same pipeline as `page.toString(true)`, so server-driven events and configurators are applied automatically.